 It’s quite possible that other developers will come to the same findings and follow suit.
 The FRPO found in a survey of its members, who are mostly large property owners and management companies, that about 20,000 of more than 28,000 planned purpose-built rental units in the GTA were under review as a result of the government’s housing measures.
 Even with expected levels of new apartment starts, the report projects that demand for rental units in the province will far outweigh supply.

 Not all of the Fair Housing Plan changes had there desired effect.
 Rental vacancy rates will continue to remain at an all time low for the foreseeable future.
 This means that the rental market will continue to be hot.
-Due to low vacancy rates you’ll be able to rent your unit for a premium with continued and increasing competition among would-be tenants.
+As an investor, this low vacancy rate means you’ll be able to rent your unit for a premium with continued and increasing competition among would-be tenants.

 Fuelling the fire of the red hot condo market in Toronto is the city’s extremely low vacancy rates that are sitting well below one percent.
 As mentioned above, the demand will continue to outweigh the supply and vacancy rates are expected to remain low.
 These low vacancy rates will continue to create bidding wars amongst would-be renters and are actually driving condo rents up.